 ♥ Exercise at least 30 minutes every single day – yes, EVERY day!
 As cardiologist Dr. John Mandrola likes to say:

-“You only need to excercise on the days you plan to eat!”
+“You only need to exercise on the days you plan to eat!”

 ♥ Get a good night’s sleep!
 Sleep problems have been linked to increased cardiovascular risk.